-When consumers purchase food, not only do they expect it to taste good, but they also expect that the product is safe for them to eat.
+When consumers purchase food, not only do they expect it to taste good, they also have a built-in expectation and assumption that the product is safe for them to eat.
+Yet, according to the Center for Disease Control, one in six Americans gets sick from eating contaminated food.1

-A study done by the Food Marketing Institute and the Grocery Manufacturer’s Association found that the average cost of a recall for a food company is $10M in direct costs2.
-However, these are not the only costs food manufacturers incur during a recall.
-Loss of sales and litigation fees are just some of the initial damages.
-One of the most significant losses during a recall is your brand reputation with your consumer.
-Consumers expect safe and flavorful food.
+One of the most significant losses during a recall is your brand’s reputation with your consumer.
 When your brand fails to deliver safe food, consumers may choose to stop purchasing not only the recalled product, but everything falling under that brand due to safety concerns.

 There are three common types of food recalls:

-While all three are significant, microbial contamination is the one that has significant impact due to its severity and number of illnesses they cause.
+While all three are significant, microbial contamination has the most significant impact.

 There are three types of microbial spoilage that concern food manufacturers: